envoyproxy/nighthawk/README.md

 -v <trace|debug|info|warn|error|critical>,  --verbosity <trace|debug
 |info|warn|error|critical>
 Verbosity of the output.
 Possible values: [trace, debug, info, warn, error, critical].
-The default level is '1'.
+The default level is 'info'.

 --concurrency <string>
 The number of concurrent event loops that should be used.
 Specify